Tag Archives: teaching children

 The Family: A Proclamation to the World

-- Help the children think of things that are so important that they would want to tell everyone about them.
-Show the children a copy of “The Family: A Proclamation to the World,” and explain that prophets and apostles wrote it to tell everyone how important families are to Heavenly Father.
-Ask the children why they think families are so important to Heavenly Father.
-Share something from the proclamation that you feel everyone needs to know about.
+- Help your children think of things that are so important that they would want to tell everyone about them.
+Show the children a copy of “The Family: A Proclamation to the World,” and explain that prophets and apostles wrote it to tell us all how important families are to Heavenly Father.

-- Ask the children if they know who wrote the family proclamation.
-(In his message “The Plan and the Proclamation” [Ensign or Liahona, Nov.
-2017, 28–31], President Dallin H. Oaks described how it was written.)
-Help the children understand what the words “solemnly proclaim” in the opening paragraph mean.
-Ask them to share their thoughts about why the prophets and apostles want to “solemnly proclaim” truths about the family in our day.
+- In section IV of his message “The Plan and the Proclamation” (Ensign or Liahona, Nov.
+2017, 30), President Dallin H. Oaks described how the family proclamation was written.
+Perhaps you and your children could review his description together and talk about why you are grateful the Lord inspired His servants to teach us these truths about families.
+(Help the children understand what the words “solemnly proclaim” in the opening paragraph mean.
+Ask them to share their thoughts about why the prophets and apostles want to “solemnly proclaim” truths about the family in our day.)

 Friend October 2009 “Coloring Page” “The Family: A Proclamation to the World” teaches me about families.